RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: Problem Formulation

 \item

 \item

 \item

-\end{casenv} and it is then required to solve for the optimum phase angles.
+\end{casenv} where each case corresponds to a particular combination of the polarity bits, and it is then required to solve for the optimum phase angles.
 In the following, we show in detail how this problem can be solved for Case 1; the solution for the other three cases proceeds similarly.
-In Case 1, the Lagrange function associated with the problem in (\ref{eq:STANDARD op problem}) is defined as \cite{boyd2004convex}
+In Case 1, the Lagrange function associated with the problem in (\ref{eq:STANDARD op problem}) is defined as \cite{boyd2004convex}{ {}

-where $\boldsymbol{\lambda}=\left[\lambda_{1},\lambda_{2}\right]^{T}\geq0$ and $\boldsymbol{\nu}=\left[\nu_{1},\nu_{2},\dots,\nu_{N}\right]^{T}$ are vectors of Lagrange multipliers.
+}where $\boldsymbol{\lambda}=\left[\lambda_{1},\lambda_{2}\right]^{T}\geq0$ and $\boldsymbol{\nu}=\left[\nu_{1},\nu_{2},\dots,\nu_{N}\right]^{T}$ are vectors of Lagrange multipliers.
 Considering the Lagrange function, the objective function of the Lagrange dual problem is computed as

-The Lagrange function in (\ref{eq:Lagrange function}) is a quadratic function of $\left(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}}\right)$, therefore, it is lower bounded if $\boldsymbol{\nu}>0$, i.e., if the function is convex quadratic in $\left(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}}\right)$.
-Therefore, we can find the minimizing $\left(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}}\right)$ from the optimality conditions
+The Lagrange function in (\ref{eq:Lagrange function}) is a quadratic function of $\bigl(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}}\bigr)$, therefore, it is lower bounded if $\boldsymbol{\nu}>0$, i.e., if the function is convex quadratic in $\bigl(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}}\bigr)$.
+Therefore, we can find the minimizing $\bigl(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}}\bigr)$ from the optimality conditions

 and

 Thus, we obtain

 In addition, $L\left(\boldsymbol{\theta}^{\mathcal{R}},\boldsymbol{\theta}^{\mathcal{I}},t,\boldsymbol{\lambda},\boldsymbol{\nu}\right)$ is a linear function of $t$; therefore, it is bounded below only when the coefficient of $t$ is equal to zero, i.e.,